kjarosz/Cuda-Wndchrm/README.md

 1. If Nsight isn't already running, search for Nsight Monitor on your system and start it up if it isn't already running.
 An icon should show up for in in the windows tray where the system time is as well as various app notifications.

 2. Find the Nsight icon, right click on it, and go to Options... .

 3. In the Options page, in the General section, you will find a subsection of settings for "Microsoft Display Driver" along with parameters for something called "WDDM TDR", namely "Delay" and an "enabled" flag.

 4. The TDR is a Timeout Detection and Repair and is responsible for effectively making sure that your GPU does not get locked up by a non-responsive app.
 Unfortunately for us, the image processing algorithms take a long time to run, and the delay is set to 2 seconds by default; therefore, we must either increase the delay to a reasonable time or turn it off entirety.
-*For the entirety of development TDR was disabled, howeverr, it is ultimately up to you what you would like to do with this setting.
+*For the entirety of development TDR was disabled, however, it is ultimately up to you what you would like to do with this setting.
 Just be sure that when you actually do run the code, the delay is long enough for your algorithms to finish executing, otherwise Nsight will kill your processes and dump an error.*